K1ngKrypto/GSMG/solutions.md

        : S -> cha' + (vagh * jav)                                                   === substituting with KLINGON NUMBERS                                   --> 2 + (5*6) = 2+30 = 32
        : Ok kid, on the highway, let put it in the worst gear.                      === reverse the answer :
+       : ## the password was "causality" and we found these "riddles" inside:
        :   Q = 82 = QWERTYUIOP/1234567890                         -> substituting characters for numbers
        :   B = 25 = BV80605001911AP is an OEM/tray microprocessor -> removing an imaginary/unknown component from a real component and multiplying with itself
        :   H = 42 = Answer to everything (42)                     -> the concept of INVERSE / OPPOSITE / NEGATION
        :   S = 32 = KLINGON NUMBERS (2 + (5*6))                   -> substituting numbers encoded using non-standard numeral terms
+       :   ### Could it be that these 4 "riddles" are showing us "cause and effect" functions for later stages?
+       :   ### Decentraland mp3 stegonography was decoded with H (* -1) on each sample and decoded to "48 41 53 48 54 48 45 54 45 58 54" (HASHTHETEXT)
        :
        : # X 2 32 42 4 Y 0 82 25 15 # -> put it in reverse == Geographic coordinate written in degrees, minutes, seconds, hemisphere (DMSH) format:
        :
        :-----------------------------------------------------------------------------------------------